StephanPagel/StephanPagel/README.md

 Welcome to my Github profile.

-<p>My name is Stephan Pagel and I'm a 👨🏼‍💻 Junior Frontend Developer from Germany.</p>
+<p>My name is Stephan Pagel and I'm a 👨🏼‍💻 Junior Web Developer from Germany.</p>
 <p>I live near Berlin and am currently taking part in a Fullstack Web Development Bootcamp at <a href='https://www.super-code.de/'>SuperCode<a/>.</p>
 <p>Feel free to take a look around and <a href="mailto:s.pagel@posteo.de">📨 contact me</a> if there are any questions.</p>
 <p>Make sure to check out my profile on <a href= 'https://www.linkedin.com/in/stephan-pagel/'>LinkedIn</a>.</p>